The Messenger: The Story of Joan of Arc: Themes

 Luc Besson stated that he was not interested in narrating the history of Joan of Arc; rather, he wanted to pull a message from history that is relevant for today.
 Besson said that to achieve this, he stepped away from the factual narrative of the 15th century, instead trying to get behind the "exterior envelope", and into both the emotional effect and emotional affect of Joan.
 In the book, The Films of Luc Besson, Susan Hayward interpreted this as meaning Besson sought to follow Joan emotionally, revealing her doubts, and demonstrating that one cannot return intact from the experience of war.

 As medievalist Gwendolyn Morgan observed, Joan's sanity is a continuing theme throughout the film, beginning with the priest questioning her as a child, and ending with her conversations with "The Conscience" in the film's final scenes.
 Scholars view The Conscience as providing a postmodern explanation of Joan's visions.
 In Joan's time, her voices and visions would not have been doubted.
 John Aberth, in the book, A Knight at the Movies, stated the filmmakers invented The Conscience to satisfy a modern audience that is aware of mental illness.

 The film was also said to have "feminist undercurrents".
 After Joan witnesses the rape of her sister, her crusade is said to become "a fight against male domination and the abuse of women".

 Writing in Exemplaria, Nickolas Haydock considered the witnessing of her sister's murder and rape to be an alternate psychological motivation for Joan to want to fight the English rather than just her visions.
 Haydock also considered a theme in the film to be the inability of the Church to fulfill individual spiritual needs.
-This is evident through many of Joan's encounters with the Church: as a girl she is scolded for going to confession too often, denied communion and forced to sneak into the church to take it herself; and during her trial, when she is denied confession until The Conscience confesses her instead.
+This is evident through many of Joan's encounters with the Church: as a girl she is asked about going to confession too often, denied communion and forced to sneak into the church to take it herself; and during her trial, when she is denied confession until The Conscience confesses her instead.

 Writing in Studies in Medievalism XIII, Christa Canitz considered anti-intellectualism to be present in The Messenger; Joan admits to not knowing how to read or write, and has not received any formal education, military or otherwise, yet triumphs over those who have.
 Haydock commented that Joan possesses a quick wit that she uses against the unrelenting accusatory questions provided by her "intellectual superiors" during the trial.
 Joan also manages to triumph in battle where those with more experience and knowledge could not, made especially apparent by her reverse use of a siege weapon to force open a gate.